legendaren-arc/data-viz-projects/e_comerce-analytics/README.md

-## Recommendations for the Business
+## VI.
+Recommendations for the Business

 ✔ Strengthen onboarding and reduce first-month churn with personalized guidance
 ✔ Shift pricing strategy to focus fewer discounts and more bundling innovation